uoelel/uoelel.github.io/content/support.md

 ### Statistical service for staff

-Postdocs and staff seeking for a collaborator to be tasked with planning and execution of statistical analyses, including reporting, can get in contact with Dr Stefano Coretta.
+Dr Stefano Coretta is available as collaborator on projects or papers requiring the planning and execution of statistical analyses.

+Interested postdocs or staff should contact Stefano for enquiries.